intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 3. Converting __intel-sycl.device_region__ to appropriate runtime calls.

 ### ptensor Type
-Logically, the ptensor type extends the `mlir::tensor` type with `device`, `team` and `gid` attributes.
-The `ptensor.ptensor` enables SSA values representing tensors with annotations for distributed and device operation.
-The tensors themselves are assumed to eventually lower to memrefs.
+Since operations are expected to execute in the same location as its input tensors, it is necessary to carry the tensor-location from the point of its allocation to the point of the operation.
+For this, we introduce a type which logically extends the `mlir::tensor` type with the necessary location information.
+The location information includes:

-The optional `device` indicates where the tensor lives, e.g. on which device.
-The target device is represented as a plain string which will be forwarded to the gpu/distributed runtimes.
-The exact syntax of device-identifiers is defined by the GPU runtime.
+* the `device`: The optional `device` indicates where the tensor lives, e.g. on which device.
+The target device is represented as a generic type which will be forwarded to the gpu/distributed runtimes.
+The exact type/syntax of device-identifiers is defined by the GPU runtime.
 For example, SYCL runtime will accept SYCL filter strings as defined [here](https://github.com/intel/llvm/blob/sycl/sycl/doc/EnvironmentVariables.md#sycl_device_filter).
 The default `NoneType` which disables device support.

-The optional `team` attribute indicates a team (of processes) among which the tensor is partitioned-distributed.
-The type of the `team` attribute depends on the underlying runtime; for MPI and Intel's distributed runtime this would be a `int64`.
+* a distributed `team`:  The optional `team` indicates a team (of processes) among which the tensor is partitioned-distributed.
+The type of the `team` depends on the underlying runtime; for MPI and Intel's distributed runtime this would be a `int64`.
 It defaults to `NoneType` which disables support for distributed operation.
+* a globally unique id `gid`: `int64`

+The tensors themselves are assumed to eventually lower to memrefs.

 Notice: By default device and distribution support is disabled and so renders conventional host operations.